hipertextos/hipertextos-framework-v0.5/README.md

 About
 =====

-Hipertextos was developed by Acózar.
+Hipertextos was developed by hipertextos.

 Website: http://hipertextos.net